ronin-rb/ronin-payloads/README.md

 **tl;dr** It's like `msfvenom` but simpler and more modular.

-ronin-exploits is part of the [ronin-rb] project, a [Ruby] toolkit for security research and development.
+ronin-payloads is part of the [ronin-rb] project, a [Ruby] toolkit for security research and development.

 ## Features